Cat Allergy

 • Shedding.

-• Airborne allergens.
-(Look for ones which have been proven to remove cat hair/dander.
+• Good ventilation in the home and/or using an air purifier can help improve indoor air quality (Look for ones which have been proven to remove cat hair/dander.
 Allergy UK’s website has information on these).

 • Vacuum regularly – using a vacuum cleaner with a Hepa filter.

-Check to see if friends and family have a cat before visiting However, if exposure is likely, be prepared and try taking antihistamine every day for a week beforehand, making sure your asthma/ allergic rhinitis is controlled using your prescribed preventative treatment and always have your rescue inhaler with you (in line with however you have been advised by your doctor/asthma nurse to deal with your asthma).
+Check to see if friends and family have a cat before visiting However, if exposure is likely, be prepared and try taking antihistamine every day for a week beforehand, making sure your asthma/allergic rhinitis is controlled using your prescribed preventative treatment and always have your rescue inhaler with you (in line with however you have been advised by your doctor/asthma nurse to deal with your asthma).

 Keeping your cat

-If you are diagnosed with a cat allergy and choose not to relinquish your cat or use avoidance measures, a feline friendly approach to managing Fel d 1 is through a specific cat food that neutralises the Fel d 1 and reduces the active allergen load in both saliva and dander.
+If you are diagnosed with a cat allergy and choose not to relinquish your cat or use avoidance measures, a feline friendly approach to managing the Fel d 1 protein causing allergic symptoms is through a specific cat food that neutralises the Fel d 1 and reduces the active allergen load in both saliva and dander.
 This food does not change the physiological make-up of the cat.
 It will still produce the Fel d 1 protein, but the Fel d 1 is neutralised and therefore is not active.

-This food does not cure cat allergy and the cat needs to be continuously fed with it to be effective.
+This food does not cure cat allergy, and the cat needs to be continuously fed with it to be effective.
 Once started, it can take up to three weeks for symptoms to be improved and owners still need to take anti-allergy medications if affected by any allergy symptoms, especially initially as there will still be cat dander with active cat allergen around in the home.
 Remember that this is only effective for the cat that is having this specific food and it does not mean that you won’t react to other people’s cats.

 If you have asthma (provoked by cat allergy or any other cause) and have an inhaler(s) to manage this, you must seek medical advice before thinking about reducing or stopping this medication.
 It may be that the inhaler is reducing inflammation in the airways of the lungs and keeping the asthma under control, so it may be dangerous to just stop using it.